 Bootstrap estimates of precision do not require knowledge of the theoretical form of an estimator's standard error, no matter how complicated it is.

 Disadvantages

-- Typically not useful for correlated (dependent) data. - Missing data, censoring, data with outliers are also problematic - Often used incorrectly
+- Typically not useful for correlated (dependent) data. - Missing data, censoring, data with outliers are also problematic - Often used incorrectly break time then work on Q1

 There are many different types of bootstraps: we have only discussed one